Where I Got My Teacher Training Certification

 -Justin Stoney 3-27-17

 I am truly grateful that I was accepted to attend Justin's intensive teacher training course at New York Vocal Coaching.
 I have found a mentor and a kindred spirit.
-Not only is he an amazing teacher with all the answers, he is a genuine, caring, and creative individual: passionate, not only about helping singers, but also about helping other voice teachers develop their teaching gifts and to experience voice teaching as a craft and as an art-form.
+Not only is he an amazing teacher with genius knowledge, he is a genuine, caring, and creative individual: passionate, not only about helping singers, but also about helping other voice teachers develop their teaching gifts and to experience voice teaching as a craft, an art-form, and a service.